EberlyODL/phys010sjv11/half_life.md

-It used to be that people ate out of radioactive plates.
+It used to be that people ate off of radioactive plates.
 Look below!

 [ciscode|rev=1|tool=elmsmedia|item=2706|entity_type=node|render=display_mode|display_mode=mediavideo]